mailgun/holster/tracing/README.md

 logrus.WithContext(ctx).Info("This message also logged to trace")
 ```

-If the log is error level or higher, the span is marked as error and sets attributes
+If the log is error level or higher, the span is also marked as error and sets
-`otel.status_code` and `otel.status_description` with the error details.
+attributes `otel.status_code` and `otel.status_description` with the error
+details.

 ### Other Instrumentation Options
 [https://opentelemetry.io/registry/?language=go&component=instrumentation](https://opentelemetry.io/registry/?language=go&component=instrumentation)